Preston-Landers/speakur-discussion/README.md

 ## Requirements

-* A web site / page under your control that you wish to add a commenting system for.
-You will embed a custom HTML element in the page to contain the Speakur discussion.
+* You must have a web page where you can control the whole page's HTML (i.e, not certain blog services that restrict scripts.)

 * A free (or paid) account on Firebase.com (FB), a cloud database service owned by Google.